 NEWS, UNFIT AND OTHERWISE

-17 August 2019 - Another long one - this has to change - The Addrisi Brothers “We’ve Got To Get It On Again” - at DJ FARRAGINOUS.
+17 August 2019 - Another epic and brilliant vinyl review - The Addrisi Brothers “We’ve Got To Get It On Again” - but don’t take my word for it, look at: DJ FARRAGINOUS.

-14 August 2019 - A quite a bit longer - (one of those song by song examinations that no one should really ever do) - review of the Sharon Van Etten “Tramp” album - from 2012 - at DJ FARRAGINOUS.
+14 August 2019 - A fairly epic - (one of those song by song examinations that no one should really ever do) - review of the Sharon Van Etten album, “Tramp” - from 2012 - at DJ FARRAGINOUS.

 10 August 2019 - A dessert epic! - see the Dessert page, under the LUNCH tab.
 A post called Dessert Dreams (which comes from that old joke about a guy doing a presentation (slide show?) called “Desert Dreams,” and he spelled it wrong (Dessert), much to everyone’s amusement.
 This post is so long I gave it chapters with chapter titles.
 Well, that wasn’t really necessary, I’m just a goofball.

 9 August 2019 - New book review, 10:04 by Ben Lerner, and updated Reading list.
 Also, today is National Rice Pudding Day, and I didn’t write a review, but I did kind of do a brief one, mostly visual, on my main Instagram (look for that IG logo, on this page) - which I ate last weekend.
 It’s a big ol’ bowl of of Kheer I ate at Indian Delight, a little place down in Oak Creek I visited for the first time.
 Okay, I’m going to go post that now, but it will be several minutes after I post this that I post that - we’re in real time here.
 I make this distinction just because in a kind of voodoo way, it makes me almost believe someone might be reading this at all.